 After training they went to Mozambique in 2013 where they work with the local Mozambican church.
 Sergio encourages and supports pastors and church leaders throughout Mozambique.
 He also works in the Igreja Baptista do Aeroporto (Airport Baptist Church Beira).

-Give thanks that after four years in Mozambique, they now feel settled in the new culture and that their ministries are progressing well.
+Give thanks that after five years in Mozambique, they now feel settled in the new culture and that their ministries are progressing well.

 The Mozambique Baptist Convention has many local Pastors and Missionaries who have NEVER had any formal theological training!